thelv/abscat.org-abstract_catalog/README.md

 Or:
 person: mother.='Alice'

-We can use breaks.
+We can use breakets.
 Lets find all grandsons of Alice:
 person: (mother='Alice') son

-Last "son" word related to "person" word (not to mother) because or breaks.
+Last "son" word related to "person" word (not to mother) because or breakets.
 This request we can rewrite this way: person='Alice' son son